 There are so many fun trails at Willow Prairie and so many things to see – it’s a must-go horse camping destination!

 Ten sites have 4-horse log corrals; one site has six corrals.
-All sites are level and back-in, and several sites have room for two vehicles.
+All sites are level and back in, and several sites have room for two vehicles.
 All sites have picnic tables and fire rings.
-The campground has a vault toilet, potable water from a hand pump, manure bin, garbage cans, and stock water tanks in several locations.
+The campground has a vault toilet, potable water from a hand pump, a manure bin, garbage cans, and stock water tanks in several locations.

 You can also rent the historic Forest Service cabin at Willow Prairie, which has a 4-horse corral.

-The trails around Willow Prairie Horse Camp are covered in more detail in Riding Southern Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2014).
+The trails around Willow Prairie Horse Camp are covered in more detail in Riding Southern Oregon Horse Trails by Kim McCarrel, available at www.NWhorsetrails.com.